Jason3900/CSC-metrics/README.md

 ```

 ## Refernces
-[1] Xu, Heng-Da, Zhongli Li, Qingyu Zhou, Chao Li, Zizhen Wang, Yunbo Cao, Heyan Huang, and Xian-Ling Mao.
-“Read, Listen, and See: Leveraging Multimodal Information Helps Chinese Spell Checking.”
+[1] Heng-Da Xu, Zhongli Li, Qingyu Zhou, et al. “Read, Listen, and See: Leveraging Multimodal Information Helps Chinese Spell Checking.”
 In Findings of the Association for Computational Linguistics: ACL-IJCNLP 2021, 716–28.

-[2] Tseng, Yuen-Hsien, Lung-Hao Lee, Li-Ping Chang, and Hsin-Hsi Chen.
-“Introduction to SIGHAN 2015 Bake-off for Chinese Spelling Check.”
+[2] Yuen-Hsien Tseng, Lung-Hao Lee, Li-Ping Chang, et al. “Introduction to SIGHAN 2015 Bake-off for Chinese Spelling Check.”
 In Proceedings of the Eighth SIGHAN Workshop on Chinese Language Processing, 32–37.